God designed us to function best when we live a balanced life—mentally, physically, socially, and spiritually. Distress can make us wobbly.

 - Rely on the Holy Spirit.
 Due to our sinful nature, we cannot walk in harmony with God through our efforts alone.
 Ask the Holy Spirit to strengthen your stamina, intensify your noble desires, reinforce your self-discipline, and directly empower you as needed.

 - Intercede for others.
 God already knows your needs and wants before you tell him, so you do not need to devote much prayer time to these subjects.
 Instead, ask God to bless the people you know.
 Pray that they will realize he is the source of their blessings, that they will draw near to him as a result, and that they will use his blessings for his intended purpose.

 - Pay attention to God’s silence.
 He may be unresponsive to your prayers because he is waiting for the opportune time to move forward.
 Alternately, he may be waiting for you to align your will with his.
 Sometimes God is silent because we do not need new wisdom.
 He has already disclosed his insights in the Bible.
 Or we already know what to do from previous experience.
+Or we know other people who know what to do.
 Or the answers we seek are a simple matter of common sense.

 - Ask “what” as well as “why.”
 God welcomes your inquiry about why he has allowed you to suffer, but also ask him what he wants you to learn through your affliction.
 This question represents a step forward.

 - Give God your wants, needs, and fears.
 He has a standing offer to hold your burdens for you.
 He is happy to do it.
 There is no need for you to strain under their weight.